mapsforge/mapsforge/docs/Project-Conventions.md

 We use Javadoc for documentation purposes.
 All important classes, methods and fields need a proper Javadoc comment.
 When writing a Javadoc comment for a method, all parameters and the return value must be documented.
 Please update Javadoc comments whenever the related code has been changed.

-In general you should follow the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
+In general you should follow the [Sun conventions for writing documentation comments](https://www.oracle.com/technetwork/java/javase/documentation/index-137868.html).

 ### Compiler warnings